WARP-LAB/WARP-GUIDES-WEBPACK/01-webpack-guide-basic/readme.md

 #### Obligatory later

 * [webpack.optimize.CommonsChunkPlugin](https://webpack.js.org/plugins/commons-chunk-plugin/)
-Will be used in code splitting and duplication prevention
+Will be used in code splitting and duplication prevention (currently does not apply)

 #### Optional